Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation

 Explore Panama’s extraordinary biodiversity and the effects of human interactions with the environment.

-The SIT Panama program is comprised of the following phases:
+The SIT Panama program is composed of the following phases:

-- A four-week homestay in Panama City where students take intensive Spanish courses and begin the Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation Seminar and the Environmental Field Study Seminar;
+- A three-week homestay in Panama City where students take intensive Spanish courses and begin the Comparative Tropical Ecology, Human Ecology and Conservation in the Tropics, and Research Methods and Ethics courses.

-Each phase exposes students to different perspectives on conservation and development through interactions with a variety of stakeholders – from banana plantation workers and members of forest-dwelling communities to experts on environmental policy and evolutionary theory.
+Each phase of the program exposes students to different ecosystems as well as perspectives on conservation and development through interactions with a variety of stakeholders — from banana plantation workers and members of forest-dwelling communities to experts on environmental policy and evolutionary theory.

 Live in Panama’s vibrant capital and largest city.